 Consumptive Analysis Policy

-In addition to the general policy for alteration or removal of specimens or objects from the collections of Carnegie Museum of Natural History, there are specific policies and guidelines that cover the alteration or removal of specimens or parts thereof from the collection in the Section of Mammals.
+In addition to the general policy for alteration or removal of specimens or objects from the collection of Carnegie Museum of Natural History, there are specific policies and guidelines that cover the alteration or removal of specimens or parts thereof from the collection in the Section of Mammals.
 The policies and guidelines, referring to the removal of samples of skin, hair, portions of bone, pieces of dried muscle or other tissues, teeth, organs, or pieces of fluid-preserved specimens, covers both external and internal requests.
-They are detailed below.

 Proposals should indicate how many samples of material and from which taxa the applicant has available from his/her own field or laboratory efforts.
 Proposals should indicate whether any material may be available from other sources, especially frozen tissue collections or captive populations.